crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 If it still makes you worry, just be aware that `cargo crev` provides a lot of ways to configure the effective trust calculation, including control over depth of the *Web of Trust* and redundancy level required.
-Also, the effective transitive trust level in `c` is always lower or equal to the direct trust level in `b`.
+Also, the effective transitive trust level of `c` is always lower or equal to the direct trust level of `b`.

 ## Fetching updates